azarem-projects/Engine/README.md

 ### Build:

-To build the solution, you need to download all the dependencies and extract them into the "external" folder.
+In order to build the solution, you need to download all the dependencies and extract them into the "external" folder.

 ```sh
     mkdir build